yeexel/azure-terraform-basic-template/README.md

 ### Introduction

-The goal of this template is to provide an automated way of provisioning an infrustructure to handle Dockerized applications.
+The goal of this template is to provide an automated way of provisioning an infrastructure to handle Dockerized applications.

 Right now this template works with the following Azure resources: